MegaMish/License-Plate-Detection/README.md

 The following command is ran in the terminal to run detectnet-snap.py with my retrained model:

-detectnet-snap.py --network=ssd/models/FinalProjectModel/ssd-mobilenet.onnx --labels=ssd/data/FinalProjectDataset/labels.txt  --input-blob=input_0 --output-cvg=scores --output-bbox=boxes --overlay=box,labels,conf --threshold=0.4 --snapshots=$IMAGES/Result "$IMAGES/merc-and-honda2.mp4"
+detectnet-snap.py --network=model/ssd-mobilenet.onnx --labels=model/labels.txt  --input-blob=input_0 --output-cvg=scores --output-bbox=boxes --overlay=box,labels,conf --threshold=0.4 --snapshots=Test/Result Test/merc-and-honda2.mp4

+To run this model with a custon video, simply upload the .mp4 file to the "Test" folder and run the line above with the following input code: Test/<Your image here>

 It is important to set the threshold to a lower value in order to identify some of the harder-to-read license plates that may be farther away or blurry.